tonyx/mouseinabox/README.md

 ```

-The possible movement of the mouse are turning left, right, or going forward:
+The possible movement of the mouse are: turn left or right, or go forward:

 ```
     type Movement =